-COVID-19 has ushered in a slow down of the venture market, meaning fewer liquidity deals for investors and less dry powder for startups.
-As venture capital becomes even harder to secure, finding alternative sources of funding and, most importantly, sources that are safe and reliable, is more important than ever.
+COVID-19 ushered in a slow down of the venture market, meaning fewer liquidity deals for investors and less dry powder for startups.
+As venture capital becomes even harder to secure, finding alternative sources of funding and, most importantly, sources that are safe and reliable, is crucial.

 The risks are real – so what can today’s entrepreneurs do to safeguard themselves against the common pitfalls of conventional fundraising, particularly in light of COVID-19?

 When asked what founder friendly financing looks like to them, each panelist had a slightly different take.
 The common thread?
 It ? should ? serve ? the ? founder.
 Funding must balance the needs of the investor and the founder, without asking the latter to put their life on the line or compromise on the long term goal.

 Here are a few benchmarks to help you tell whether your funding is serving you:

 Michele Romanow stumbled upon her (now hugely successful) model of funding while on Dragon’s Den, where she noticed entrepreneurs giving up a tremendous amount of equity in exchange for capital that was, essentially, going to Google and Facebook ads.
 Instead of taking 10% of their company in exchange for the requested revenue, she proposed taking 5% of their revenue until they pay her back slightly more than she invested.
 A win-win for all, and the basis of Clearbanc.
 “There should be no fixed payment timelines or personal guarantees; if you use my capital to grow, you get a bigger business and I get my capital a bit sooner.
 If it slows, I’ll wait it out and take the journey with you.”